wpilibsuite/SystemcoreTesting/LimelightVision.md

 }
 ```

+### Pose Estimate Filtering and trust scaling
-**Filtering and trust scaling.** A `PoseEstimateConfig` decides what is accepted and how much it is trusted.
+A `PoseEstimateConfig` decides what is accepted and how much it is trusted.
 One per algorithm (MegaTag1 vs MegaTag2), via `withPoseEstimateConfig_MT1` and `_MT2`.
 Every camera starts with `defaultMT1()` and `defaultMT2()`, reasonable starting points rather than tuned values.
 Gates: min tag count, max single-tag ambiguity, max single-tag distance, max average distance, min average area, field bounds with margin (0 disables a gate).
 Trust: XY standard deviation starts at a base, scales with distance to an exponent (1 linear, 0.5 square root, 0 off), divides by tag count to an exponent, then clamps.
 Heading defaults to `UNTRUSTED` so vision heading is ignored.
 Configs are copied on attach.
 The Configured example below sets every term.

 This example configures every filter and standard-deviation scaling term.
 MT1 scales XY uncertainty linearly with distance and clamps it to 0.05-2.0